jeffc222/Chronic_Condition_Trends_BRFSS_Project/work/data_notes.md

 ## Summary
 This file outlines the full workflow behind the BRFSS chronic condition analysis project, documenting how raw survey data was transformed into clean, visual-ready insights.
 It covers SQL extraction and transformation, spreadsheet-based calculations and validation, and Tableau dashboard preparation.
 Each step reflects best practices in analytical documentation and mirrors common workflows in real-world healthcare analytics roles.

+**Units and metrics**
+* Prevalence is a percentage of adults 18 or older, stored as a plain number.
+For example 5 means 5 percent.
+* Percentage points mean a direct difference between two percentages.
+Example 18 percent to 15 percent is a change of 3 percentage points.
+* Percent change equals (new minus old) divided by old times 100.
+This was used for Year-over-Year percent changes and was used only for QA, not shown in visuals.
+* Bars show the absolute point change from 2012 to 2022 using the magnitude only.
+* Five state benchmarks are simple unweighted means.
+Florida averages exclude 2021.

 ---

 # Step 1: Data Extraction (SQL via BigQuery)